BYUI-Information-Technology/BSC-Email-Agent/README.md

 ## 🎯 Executive Summary

-The **BSC Agent** is a pioneering Retrieval-Augmented Generation (RAG) AI system designed to revolutionize student support services at Brigham Young University-Idaho.
-As the university's inaugural AI project, this system addresses critical challenges in support ticket volume and response quality while maintaining BYU-Idaho's values of Christ-like service and academic excellence.
+The **Email Agent** is a pioneering Retrieval-Augmented Generation (RAG) AI system designed to automatically reply to support emails at Brigham Young University-Idaho.
+This system addresses critical challenges in volume and quality of email responses to support emails while maintaining BYU-Idaho's values of Christ-like service and academic excellence.

 ## 📋 Project Overview